8 Types of Owls in Louisiana

 by DarrelBirkett is licensed under CC BY 2.0

-Long-eared Owls (Asio otus) spend the majority of their time well north of Louisiana.
+Long-eared Owls (Asio otus) spend most of their time north of Louisiana.

-Their breeding season range extends all the way to Canada, but these birds migrate south for the winter and are seen here.
+Their breeding season range extends to Canada, but these birds migrate south for the winter and are seen here.

-During the winter, these types of owls in Louisiana congregate in groups to roost.
+During the winter, these owls in Louisiana congregate in groups to roost.

 Their remarkable camouflage and preference for roosting in deep forests make them difficult to locate.
-They do not build their own nests, instead reusing those of other birds.
+They do not build their nests; instead, they reuse those of other birds.

 8. Short-Eared Owl